Tutorial: Writing an Amazon Glue for Spark script - Amazon Glue

 If you're writing to a JDBC target defined in an Amazon Glue connection, use the write_dynamic_frame_from_jdbc_conf method.
 Amazon Glue connections store information about how to connect to a data source.
 This removes the need to provide that information in connection_options.
 However, you still need to use connection_options to provide dbtable.

 write_dynamic_frame.from_catalog is not a common method for loading data.
 This method updates the Amazon Glue Data Catalog without updating the underlying dataset, and is used in combination with other processes that change the underlying dataset.
-For more information, see Creating tables, updating the schema, and adding new partitions in the Data Catalog from Amazon Glue ETL jobs.
+For more information, see Updating the schema, and adding new partitions in the Data Catalog using Amazon Glue ETL jobs.

 2. Examine the documentation for write_dynamic_frame_from_options.
 This method requires frame, connection_type, format, connection_options, and format_options.
 Call this method on glueContext.